Dragon Hike and Fly 2020

 4.1.
 How to register

-Register your entry at http://goteamevol.com/dragon-hike-and-fly-race-2020/ any questions can be forwarded to email@example.com
+Register your entry at http://goteamevol.com/dragon-hike-and-fly-race-2020/ and then once you've bought a ticket via https://www.livetrack24.com/events/DragonHikeandFly2020/register/en.
+Any registration questions can be forwarded to firstname.lastname@example.org

 4.2.
 Registration fees